The importance of Supply Chain Optimization

 This analysis refers to the classification of all ordered SKUs according to volume and frequency of demand, being the basis for the definition of differentiated SKU Stock Strategies.
 The ABC Analysis ranks and groups SKUs by their sales revenue, while the XYZ looks at the frequency and variability of demand.

-2. Inventory analysis (current stock vs. optimized stock)
+2. Inventory analysis (current stock vs. optimised stock)

 3. Production analysis (every product, every interval (EPE) analysis)